Nathan Trout, MPT

 The inner ear is one of our primary systems to keep us upright.
 Our vestibular rehab program identifies the part of the inner ear that is causing the imbalance, vertigo, or dizziness, then treats the problematic part.
 We also assess the vestibular system when a person reports balance problems, dizziness, or has had a head injury or car accident.

 Walking or running Improvement

-Through assessment of biomechanics (how body parts move) from the head to the toes can help a person walk without pain, walk further, or meet that goal of running further and faster.
+Assessment of biomechanics (how body parts move) from the head to the toes can help a person walk without pain, walk further, or meet the goal of running further and faster.
 Walking and balance go hand in hand for the elderly and can eliminate nagging injuries for active persons.
-We have also recently developed a Gait Analysis Program that includes a comprehensive physical examination plus video taping that allows us to slow the motion to identify more areas of restrictions that need addressing.
+We have also recently developed a Gait Analysis Program that includes a comprehensive physical examination plus videotaping that allows us to slow the motion to identify more areas of restrictions that need addressing.

 Total knee, shoulder, and hip replacement; rotator cuff repairs; neck and back surgeries, fusions; ankle and foot surgeries; all are treated effectively through physical therapy.
 Think of us after other surgeries as well to obtain effective recuperation programs to get get back your strength and stamina more quickly.

 Cardiac and Pulmonary Rehab